Start : Seattle to Panama: 28th April 2016 9pm BST

 19:24 22 May: I'm aiming for the bottom right of the finish line circle as that is most downwind from the finish flag.
 There is an island in the way so the approach will be done carefully! he alternative of aiming for the nearest part of the circle takes about 10 minutes longer, as it is further upwind.

-Next race, once through the Panama Canal: Panama to New York: Start 28th May 2016.
+Next race, once through the Panama Canal, then Panama to New York: Start 28th May 2016.

 If you want to add comment or images here please send to me by email: email@example.com